StackExchange/dnscontrol/documentation/providers/realtimeregister.md

 ```
 {% endcode %}

-If sandbox is omitted or set to any other value than 1 the production API will be used.
+If sandbox is omitted or set to any other value than "1" the production API will be used.
-If premiunm is set to "1", you will only be able to update zones using Premium DNS.
-If it is set to any other value, you
+If premium is set to "1", you will only be able to update zones using Premium DNS.
+If it is omitted or set to any other value, you
 will only be able to update zones using Basic DNS.

 **Important Notes**: